cjmalloy/jasper/README.md

  * `internal`: don’t show on all (@*)
  * `locked`: Only mod can edit

-By convention, the private _moderated tag is used to mark a Ref as approved by a mod
+By convention, the private `_moderated` tag is used to mark a Ref as approved by a mod
- * _moderated: Approved by a mod
+ * `_moderated`: Approved by a mod

 ## Backup / Restore
 Jasper has a built-in backup system for admin use.
 Non admin backups should instead replicate to a separate jasper instance.